donalharrison/cosm_campaign_setting/worlds/aerdth/galimas/regions.md

   - **Imperial Palace:** The seat of the Emperor, where the council of nobles and advisors convenes.
   - **College of Magi:** The premier institution for magical study and training in the empire.
   - **Market District:** A bustling area with traders from across Aerdth, offering exotic goods and local crafts.
-  - **The Tower of Prophecy (Observatory and Seer's Hall)**
+  - **The Tower of Prophecy (Observatory & Hall of the Seven Stars)**
-        Description: The white opal spire is repurposed as the Tower of Prophecy, a place where seers, astrologers, and scholars gather to study the stars and interpret ancient prophecies.
+        Description: The white opal spire of Astyra, a place where seers, astrologers, and scholars gather to study the stars and interpret ancient prophecies.
 The spire’s power aids in divination and the pursuit of mystical knowledge.
         Key Features:
         Observatory: A high vantage point equipped with magical telescopes for studying celestial events.
         Hall of Visions: A chamber where seers conduct rituals and visions to foresee future events.